 To pro-actively engage visitors in a polite and welcoming manner, facilitating their visit to the Museum and helping them get the most from their visit.

-To increase visitor awareness of the importance of the collections, in particular those on display by explaining the unique character.
+To increase visitor awareness of the importance of the collections, in particular those on display by explaining their unique character.

 To proactively encourage visitors to support us by donating, visiting the shop and café, volunteering or becoming a supporter.